isomerpages/moe-greendalepri/_partners/Parent Support Group.md

 Feeling anxious about your child going to P1?
 How can we help our children through this transition?

 Join Esther Foong, family life educator and mother of 2 primary school going children, to learn how we can better prepare our children (and ourselves) for this important milestone!
 Sign up via this QR code today!

-![Speaker and QR code](/images/Partners/Speaker%20and%20QR.jpg)
+![Speaker and QR code](/images/Partners/Speaker%20and%20QR.jpg) Let's explore how we can support them better in a brand new learning environment, by taking into consideration our children's emotional and social needs, as well as their unique personality.